anza-xyz/octane/docs/library.md

 This action allows end users to transfer some tokens to a new associated token account, while paying rent fees in SPL tokens instead of SOL.

-Token fee for this operation should be higher then usual.
+Token fee for this operation should be higher than usual.
 Node owners pay SOL for both transaction fees and rent exemption of the newly created account.

 ```javascript
 const { signature } = await createAccountIfTokenFeePaid(